Sponsor a Child

 West Bank, South Hebron AP

 World Vision has been working in the area since 1975 in various capacities.
 In 2009, South Hebron was identified as having the most vulnerable communities in the West Bank.
-An ADP was launched there with the goal of contributing to the well-being of children in the areas of health, education and protection to enable them to overcome the severe challenges they face.
-There are two main groups in the population: village dwellers and the Bedouins, who live a semi-nomadic life.
+An AP was launched there with the goal of contributing to the well-being of children in the areas of health, education and protection to enable them to overcome the severe challenges they face.
+There are two main groups in the population: village dwellers and the Bedouins, who live semi-nomadic life.

 The unstable situation in the West Bank directly impacts agricultural productivity and livelihood opportunities.
 Land is of utmost importance to livelihood in the West Bank as community members are primarily herdsmen.